telerik/winforms-docs/forms-and-dialogs/radtitlebar/detecting-when-the-user-drags-the-radtitlebar.md

 ---
 title: Detecting when the User Drags the RadTitleBar
-page_title: Detecting when the User Drags the RadTitleBar | UI for WinForms Documentation
+page_title: Detecting when the User Drags the RadTitleBar | RadTitleBar
-description: Detecting when the User Drags the RadTitleBar
+description: RadTitleBar control is used in forms and provides functionality for dragging, minimizing, maximizing and closing the form.
+This control is internally used by RadForm.
 slug: winforms/forms-and-dialogs/radtitlebar/detecting-when-the-user-drags-the-radtitlebar
 tags: detecting,when,the,user,drags,the,radtitlebar
 published: True